-To write a good resignation letter, greet your manager formally, then state your intent to resign and the date you’ll officially depart.
+The best resignation letter examples are formal, simple, and concise.
+To write a good and simple resignation letter, greet your manager formally, then state your intent to resign and the date you’ll officially depart.
 Next, express gratitude and sign off professionally.
 Your letter could even be as simple as this, “I am writing to inform you of my resignation from [Company], effective [Date].
 I appreciate the opportunities for growth during my time here.
 Please let me know if there is anything I can do to ensure a smooth handover.”

 An effective resignation letter is concise.
 It makes your decision to resign and final day at the company clear.
 From there, you can provide extra details regarding the context of your departure.

-In this guide, I’ll walk you through simple resignation letter examples and how to craft the right message for each “occasion.”
+In this guide, I’ll walk you through simple resignation letter examples and how to write the right message for each “occasion.”
+I’ll also share a few different resignation letter templates.

-Resignation letters are often rushed or treated as an afterthought, but they shouldn’t be.
 Writing a thoughtful resignation letter is your opportunity to end on a high note, maintaining positive relationships with your current employer.
-This is where you communicate your leave in a constructive way and pave the way for future opportunities and good professional relationships.
+So, it’s worth communicating your leave constructively to pave the way for future opportunities and good professional relationships.

 Leaving a company doesn't mean you'll never work with your current colleagues again.